lexstpierre/jekyll-demo/README.md

 Then you can go to Settings --> then pages --> then you'll have published your work!

-To help find a theme, you can look at github.com/pages-themes/ Pick whichever floats your boat
+To help find a theme, you can look at github.com/pages-themes/ Pick whichever floats your boat (you have to change it in the YML file)
-remote_theme: pages-themes/hacker@v0.2.0
-plugins:
-- jekyll-remote-theme # add this line to the plugins list if you already have one